hongshui3000/BNNs_ARM_GAP8/gap8/README.md

 	$ make clean all run

-# Configuration using MACRO :
+## Configuration using MACRO :

 ===========
 cluster.c
 cluster.h
-These two are for testing basic parallelization operation of OpenMP Not-project relevant
+These two are for testing basic paralllization operation of OpenMP Not-project relevant

 ===========